GAD-cell/vlm-grpo/README.md

 - **VLMGRPOTrainer**: A trainer for Vision Language Models from unsloth using GRPO
 - **Unsloth Patches**: Patches for the unsloth library to handle errors gracefully during training
 - **Easy Integration**: Works with existing TRL and Hugging Face Transformers code

+## Limitations
+- **Videos input**: Doesn't support for now video input, only images or image sequence
+- **VLLm** : Still need to add vllm support to the code, will release it soon
+- **Tested** : For now i've tested my implementation only with Qwen2 VL and Qwen2.5 VL

+## Issues

+If you encounter any problems while using this library, please open an issue on GitHub.
+I am actively maintaining this repo and will address reported issues.